ptr727/PlexCleaner/README.md

       - On v3 schema upgrade old ISO 639-2B 3 letter tags will be replaced with generic RFC 5646 tags.
     - Added `ProcessOptions.SetIetfLanguageTags` to conditionally remux files using MkvMerge to apply IETF language tags when not set.
       - When enabled all files without IETF tags will be remuxed in order to set IETF language tags, this could be time consuming on large collections of older media that lack the now common IETF tags.
-    - [FfMpeg](https://github.com/ptr727/PlexCleaner/issues/148) and [HandBrake](https://github.com/ptr727/PlexCleaner/issues/149) removes IETF language tags.
+    - [FFmpeg](https://github.com/ptr727/PlexCleaner/issues/148) and [HandBrake](https://github.com/ptr727/PlexCleaner/issues/149) removes IETF language tags.
-      - As work around the IETF tags are restored after reencoding or deinterlacing.
+      - Files are remuxed using MkvMerge, and IETF tags are restored using MkvPropEdit, after any FFmpeg or HandBrake operation.
+      - If you care and can, please do communicate the need for IETF language suport to the FFmpeg and HandBrake development teams.
-    - Added warnings and attempt to repair when the Language and LanguageIetf are set but do not match.
+    - Added warnings and attempt to repair when the Language and LanguageIetf are set and are invalid or do not match.
+      - ISO 639-2B lookup from RFC 5646 using `CultureInfo` is not complete, if the lookup fails repair is not mandated.
   - Added `ProcessOptions:KeepOriginalLanguage` to keep tracks marked as [original language](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-original-flag).
   - Added `ProcessOptions:RemoveClosedCaptions` to conditionally vs. always remove closed captions.
   - Added `ProcessOptions:SetTrackFlags` to set track flags based on track title keywords, e.g. `SDH` -> `HearingImpaired`.